Janet Evra: Early life

 Janet Irvine was born in Gloucester, England.
 She grew up in a musical household and learned the piano, cello, and guitar as a child.

 She was a member of Cheltenham indie rock band Knave in 2006, performing on vocals and rhythm guitar.

 She received a B.A. from Principia College in Elsah, Illinois, and a M.S. from the University of Michigan School for Environment and Sustainability in Ann Arbor, Michigan.
 She then lived in Alton, Illinois and worked in the sustainability field for an environmental non-profit.
-She then moved to St. Louis, Missouri, where she is currently residing.
+She then moved to St. Louis, Missouri.

 Career

-Evra performs at music events and concerts in the US and Europe.
-She has performed in Sweden, Denmark, Switzerland, and at the 2019 Deva Jazz Festival in Romania and the 2021 Linna Jazz Festival in Finland.
+Evra performs at music festivals and concerts in the US and Europe.
+She has performed shows in Sweden and Switzerland and at the 2019 Deva Jazz Festival in Romania, the 2021 Linna Jazz Festival in Finland, and the 2023 Brecon Jazz Festival in the United Kingdom.

 Evra released her debut album Ask Her to Dance in 2018.
 In 2019 Evra released 'Wish You Were Here', a single, and in 2020 she released singles 'Summer Love Song', 'Floating on Life', and 'I'd Rather Be Lonely With You'.
 Evra signed with Lotown Records in 2020.
-In 2021 Evra released her second album, Janet Evra & Ptah Williams: New Friends, Old Favorites; the album received national jazz radio play in the US.
-In 2022 Evra signed with Plum Jazz and released her third album Hello Indie Bossa.
-In 2013 Evra released a single "Almost True" featuring Randy Brecker.
+In 2021 Evra released her second album, Janet Evra & Ptah Williams: New Friends, Old Favorites.
+In 2022 Evra signed with Plum Jazz and released her third album, Hello Indie Bossa.
+In 2023 Evra released a single 'Almost True' featuring Randy Brecker; also in 2023 Evra released her fourth album, Meet Me in Paris, a French jazz-themed record which JAZZIZ awarded "Album of the Week".
+In 2024 Evra released singles 'Summer Nights are for Loving' featuring Taylor Eigsti, 'Tenderly' featuring Diego Figueiredo, and 'Kiss Me and You'll Find Out' featuring Jeff Coffin.

+Evra is an Artist in Residence at The Sheldon in St. Louis.
+Evra was a 2019-2020 Artist in Residence at the Kranzberg Arts Foundation, also in St. Louis.

-Evra has collaborated with Randy Brecker, Taylor Eigsti, Andrea Motis, Tracy Silverman, Bob Reynolds, Sara Gazarek, Mohini Dey, Severi Pyysalo, Yusa, Jeff Coffin, Roy Wooten, Eric Marienthal, Chad Lefkowitz-Brown, Ptah Williams, and Diego Figueiredo among other musicians.
-Evra was a 2019-2020 Artist in Residence at the Kranzberg Arts Foundation in St. Louis, USA.
-She is the co-creator of St. Louis Music Box, a social media music video series.
+Evra has collaborated with Randy Brecker, Taylor Eigsti, Marcus Miller, Veronica Swift, Andrea Motis, Wycliffe Gordon, Tracy Silverman, Bob Reynolds, Dave Weckl, Sara Gazarek, Mohini Dey, Severi Pyysalo, Yusa, Jeff Coffin, Roy Wooten, Eric Marienthal, Chad Lefkowitz-Brown, Diego Figueiredo, Gregory Hutchinson, and Alex Hutchings, among other musicians.

+Evra is the co-creator of St. Louis Music Box, a social media music video series.

 Evra also leads the musical group The Bon Bon Plot performing French jazz music.